Select Page

 3. The standardized orthography of the Guatemalan languages established by the Academia de Lenguas Mayas de Guatemala (Guatemalan Academy of Mayan Languages), which was founded in 1990.
 This changed the letters c/q to k and k to c/q, effectively changing the spelling of the language from “Cakchiquel” to “Kaqchikel.”

 The Cakchiquel translations listed on this site were published prior to the 1990s, and therefore use the orthography #2 listed above (which spells the language as “Cakchiquel”).
-See a guide that explains the various orthographies (spelling systems) used over the years in the Cakchiquel (Kaqchikel) language spoken in Guatemala and how to convert from one orthography to another.
+See a guide that explains the various orthographies (spelling systems) used over the years in Cakchiquel (Kaqchikel) and how to convert from one orthography to another.

 Church Membership